Exido-Rio/Attendance-System/README.md

 ## ABOUT TOOL :

-This is repositary which have a api for a social application .
-It's setup with Oauth authentication and jwt token.
+This is repositary use python face recognition moudle to create the datasets of feature from an images and save them to use them and dectect and verify faces later.

 <p align="center"><a href=""><img title="" src=""></a>
 </p>